Solomon-Danso/Hydot-Commence-Backend-v1/README.md

 Todo
 [1]: Middleware to control customer authentication [Done]
-[2]: Audit Trails and all other security related operations
+[2]: Audit Trails and all other security related operations [Done]
-[3]: Controller for Confirmations of Order, Bagging, Checker, Payment and Delivery
+[3]: Controller for Confirmations of Order, Bagging, Checker, Payment and Delivery [Done]
-[4]: Inventory management and other management related operations
+[4]: Inventory management and other management related operations [Done]

 Payment Url is 127.0.0.1:8000/api/payment/93450514/22482565 Format is 'payment/{UserId}/{OrderId}'